ResearchGear/1PageConference/README.md

 # First Page Conference

 1. Automatically download all papers of a particular conference.
-2. Create a pdf file containing the first pages these papers.
+2. Create a pdf file containing the first pages of these papers.

 # Prerequisites